kiltedhacker/resume/RESUME.md

 I began dabbling with server administration, and website design, in high school.
 Nine years ago, I began working more heavily in website technology fields.
 I started this journey simply answering customer support calls for web hosting services, and quickly discovered my love of website design by direct coding.
 As I progressed in my career, I began to focus on identifying and removing malware, and eventually took a position as a security analyst at SiteLock.
 In my time at SiteLock, I have grown a great deal in this area, and am ready to step up to new challenges.

 ### CAREER EXPERIENCE
-#### Senior Web Security Research Analyst
+#### Manager, Web Security Research
 ##### SiteLock
 ###### Scottsdale, AZ
 In my time at SiteLock, I began by identifying and removing malware from websites.
 I started building tools to streamline processes, and digging deeper into malware behavior and origins.
 This led me to to join, and eventually lead, the Research team, where I analyze malware, write clean signatures, and assist our Marketing department in communicating our findings to internal and external sources.
+Being a leader on the Research team has landed with me managing the team.
+In this role, I have trained several new analysts, and split the team into a malware definitions team, and a threat reasearch team.
+This has enabled us to focus on thought leadership, dig deeper into the malware and vulnerabilities we find, and work on automation and machine learning.

 #### Hosting Support
 ##### Go Daddy